 Placemaking - A working waterfront is often a destination for those not working in the industry.
-Adding direct fish sales, retail, and housing with better vehicular and pedestrian access will make this area more vibrant.
+Adding direct fish sales, retail, restaurants and/or food trucks, and housing with better vehicular and pedestrian access will enliven this area.
 Improvements should include integrated art as an element of placemaking.